Flozell Adams

-Flozell Jootin Adams (born May 18, 1975) is a former American football offensive tackle.
-He played college football for Michigan State University.
-He was drafted by the Dallas Cowboys in the second round of the 1998 NFL Draft, and also played for the Pittsburgh Steelers.
-Adams is a five-time Pro Bowl selection.
+Flozell Justin Adams (born May 18, 1975) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Michigan State Spartans.
+He was selected by the Dallas Cowboys in the second round of the 1998 NFL draft, and also played for the Pittsburgh Steelers.
+Adams was a five-time Pro Bowl selection.

-Early years
+Early life

 At Proviso West High School, Adams played the trumpet for the school's band until his junior year when he took up football, becoming a two-year starter at left tackle, while receiving All-American and first-team All-State honors as a senior.
 He also earned four letters in track for the shot put and three letters in wrestling.
 His number 76 is only one of three numbers retired by the school, along with Ray McElroy and Awvee Storey.
 He also was involved in foreign language clubs.

 College career

 Adams attended Michigan State University, where he played for coach Nick Saban's Michigan State Spartans football team from 1994 to 1997.
-His massive size (6-foot-7, 335-pounds) earned him the nickname “The Hotel”, and served him well as a three-year starter (2 at right tackle and 1 at left tackle).
-After earning Honorable mention All-Big Ten in 1995, he went on to develop into one of the best offensive linemen in the nation.
+His massive size (6-foot-7, 335-pounds) earned him the nickname "The Hotel", and served him well as a three-year starter (2 at right tackle and 1 at left tackle).
+After earning honorable mention All-Big Ten in 1995, he went on to develop into one of the best offensive linemen in the nation.
 As a junior in 1996, he was a second-team All-Big Ten selection.
-As a senior in 1997, he received All-America honors, was named the Big Ten Offensive Lineman of the Year, and was a semi-finalist for the Outland Trophy and the Lombardi Award.
+As a senior in 1997, he received All-America honors, was named the Big Ten offensive lineman of the Year, and was a semi-finalist for the Outland Trophy and the Lombardi Award.

 He also was invited to play in the East-West Shrine Game and the Senior Bowl.